laal-patte/web_sw_security/web_security/README.md

-## Task 1: Finding vulnurabilities of known websites using ZAP(Zed Attack Proxy)
+## Experiment on finding vulnurabilities of known websites using ZAP(Zed Attack Proxy)

   #### ZAP by OWASP is an easy to use vulnerability finding tool